Anonymity-washing: Inadequate Practices

 \subsection{Confusions arising from the difference between pseudo- and anonymization}

 One of the most relevant decisions on anonymization dates to 5 September 2024, namely the CEGEDIM SANTE case~\cite{CNIL24cegedim}.
+It perfectly illustrates the interactions between the WP 29 guidelines on anonymization, the EUCJ's case-law, and the context-dependent nature of anonymization.
+Indeed, the nature of the data (health data) and their use (creation of a health data repository) are not neutral.
 CEGEDIM designs and sells secretarial software for the medical sector.
 The company collected patient health data from doctors who agreed to participate in creating a health data repository.
 These data were allegedly anonymized with k-anonymity techniques.
-The decision was based on two key factors: (1) the WP29 test \footnote{Llinkability, re-identification, and inference.}, which determines whether the data were anonymized, and (2) EUCJ case law.
+The decision was based on two key factors: (1) the WP29 test \footnote{Linkability, re-identification, and inference.}, which determines whether the data were anonymized, and (2) EUCJ case law.
 However, the rapporteur isolated a 6-year-old patient with a medical condition, which would suggest pseudonymization, unless re-identification is proved to be ``negligible'' by ``reasonable means''.
 On this point, the CNIL concluded that the available data could be easily re-identified.
 However, the company contended that there were few educational materials on anonymization and that the guidelines lacked precision, rendering them unsuitable for legal certainty.
 Despite CNIL's rejection of the complaint, the WP 29 Guidelines on anonymization are not updated concerning the current risks associated with k-anonymity.
 Furthermore, the CNIL has not specified what constitutes a 'negligible risk'.
 This observation suggests that anonymity-washing may not be a deliberate practice.